 - Step 8 Create the slideshow by clicking the Create Slideshow! button on the Create Slideshow from GIF Images worksheet.
-Once complete a message will appear telling you your animation has been created successfully. - Step 9 To view the slideshow, right click the animated .gif file in Windows Explorer, click Open With...., select QuickTime Player and click Play.
-See Figure 3.7.
+Once complete a message will appear telling you your animation has been created successfully. - Step 9 To view the slideshow, double click the animated .gif file in Windows Explorer to open it in the default application.